The Electoral Register is a list of everyone who is registered to vote.

 The edited register can be bought by any person, company or organisation and used for any purpose, including marketing.

 You can choose to be excluded from the edited register by ticking the box on the voter registration form.

 The Wirral register of electors can be viewed at any main library or at Wallasey Town Hall.
 Alternatively, you can view your Ward register at your local library.

 The register is listed in address order.
 It is impossible to search by name.

 The electoral register is used for credit checks.
 Not being registered can lead to being refused credit or a mobile phone contract.

 If Written confirmation that you are on the register of electors is needed, please contact your local One Stop Shop who will, for a fee of £10, provide a letter of confirmation.

 We can be contacted in the following ways:

 Or call in to any Council One Stop Shop.

-Although you can stop your personal information being sold for direct marketing purposes by ticking the box on your voter registration form, a legal technicality might mean that you will have to renew this choice yearly - not doing so could result in your personal information being sold.
+You can stop your personal information being sold for marketing purposes by ticking the box on your voter registration form.
+A legal technicality might mean that you will have to renew this choice yearly.
+Not doing so could result in your information being sold.